Fxkote/Libft/README.md

 # Libft
 My own library / 42's project.

-The library is the reproduction of most of the function from the standard C libraries.
+The library is the reproduction of some of the function from the standard C libraries.
 This library is necessary for further projects.

 ## Compiling